ja-codingtemple/live_react_lessons/live_react_lesson_4/README.md

 React Bootstrap Documentation: https://react-bootstrap.netlify.app/

-## How do I create & run a React project?
+## How do I run this React project?

-There are a variety of ways to create React projects.
-The command we recommend using at CodingTemple is below:

-`npx create-vite myproject --template react`

-After running this command in your terminal, your project structure should be created for you.
-<br>From there, you must navigate into your folder, and then run these commands:
+<br>First, clone the repository.
+Then, navigate into your project folder, open Terminal, and then run these commands:

 `npm install`
 <br>`npm run dev`